KargJonas/2D-Game-Engine/README.md

 > Warning!
 I wrote this quite a while ago.
-I would not recommend you actually use it for anythin serious.
+I would not recommend you actually use it for anything serious.

 # 2D-Game-Engine
 **Made by Jonas Karg 2018**<br>